-It's a mysterious yet flavorful brown liquid that is a staple in most American kitchens, but what is Worcestershire sauce?
+Worcestershire sauce is a mysterious yet flavorful brown liquid that is a staple in most American kitchens.
+It is commonly used to flavor meat, soups, stews, marinades, and even beverages such as bloody marys or micheladas.

-Worcestershire Sauce History
+Varieties of Worcestershire Sauce

 Worcestershire sauce as we know it today was developed by two chemists, John Lea and William Perrins, in Worcester England.
 While trying to develop a vinegar based seasoning sauce Lea and Perrins abandoned their first batch, which they deemed unsuccessful, and stored it in their basement.
 Some time later, they discovered the bottles, tasted the sauce again, and found that through fermentation the flavor had developed into a deliciously complex savory sauce.

 The popularity of this fermented sauce quickly spread and by 1837 the sauce was fully commercialized.
 Today the Lea & Perrins brand of Worcestershire sauce is sold in over 75 countries worldwide and several manufacturers have produced their own version of the savory sauce.